 On physical examination, a thyroid nodule that is hard or firm and fixed may represent a cancer.
 The presence of palpable enlarged nodes in the lateral neck, even in the absence of a palpable nodule in the thyroid gland, could represent metastases to the lymph nodes.

 As mentioned previously, thyroid nodules are present in 4% to 7% of the general population and in a higher percentage of individuals who have had irradiation to the head and neck region.
 Most thyroid nodules are benign (colloid nodules or adenomas); therefore, it is important for the workup to lead to surgical resection for malignant nodules and to avoid unnecessary surgery for benign lesions.
 Although most solid nodules are benign, thyroid carcinomas usually present as solid nodules.
-A cystic nodule or a "mixed" (cystic-solid) lesion is less likely to represent a carcinoma and more likely to be a degenerated colloid nodule.
-Molecular testing of a nodule for specific mutations (BRAF, RAS, RET/PTC, and PAC8/PPAR-gamma) can be useful in the analysis of an indeterminate FNA cytology.
-Standard molecular testing is not yet recommended.
+A cystic nodule or a “mixed” (cystic-solid) lesion is less likely to represent a carcinoma and more likely to be a degenerated colloid nodule.
+Molecular testing can be performed on nodules with an indeterminate FNA cytology to help with therapeutic decisions.

-With the discovery of a thyroid nodule, a complete history and physical examination focusing on the thyroid gland and adjacent cervical lymph nodes should be performed.
-Pertinent historical factors include a history of childhood head and neck irradiation, total body irradiation for bone marrow transplant, family history of thyroid carcinoma or thyroid cancer syndrome in a first-degree relative, exposure to ionizing radiation from fallout in childhood or adolescence, and rapid growth of the nodule and hoarseness.
-In patients with a history of irradiation to the head and neck, the risk of cancer is higher (as great as 50%) than in nonirradiated patients (10% to 20%).
+History and physical examination.
+With the discovery of a thyroid nodule, a complete patient history should be taken and physical examination focusing on the thyroid gland and adjacent cervical lymph nodes should be performed.
+Pertinent historical factors include a history of childhood head and neck irradiation, total body irradiation for bone marrow transplant, family history of thyroid carcinoma or thyroid cancer syndrome in a first-degree relative, exposure to ionizing radiation from fallout in childhood or adolescence, rapid growth of the nodule, and hoarseness.
+In patients with a history of irradiation to the head and neck, the risk of cancer is higher (by as much as 50%) than in non-irradiated patients (10% to 20%).
 Nodules that occur in either the very young or the very old are likely to be cancerous, particularly in men.
 Also, a new nodule or a nodule that suddenly begins to grow is worrisome.
 Pertinent physical findings suggesting possible malignancy include vocal cord paralysis, lateral cervical lymphadenopathy, and fixation of the nodule to surrounding tissues.

 Imaging modalities.
 Ultrasonographic and radionuclide (radioiodine and technetium) scans are also used in the evaluation of thyroid nodules.

 • Ultrasonography—Ultrasonography is now widely considered an essential tool in the assessment of thyroid nodules.
 Thyroid ultrasonography should be performed in all patients with known or suspected thyroid nodules.
 Certain features are associated with malignancy and can guide physicians in deciding which nodules should be biopsied.
-A consensus statement from the Society of Radiologists in Ultrasound outlined various features of solitary nodules associated with thyroid cancer: microcalcifications, hypoechogenicity, irregular margins or no halo, solid composition, intranodule vascularity, and more tall than wide dimensions.
+A consensus statement from the Society of Radiologists in Ultrasound outlined various features of solitary nodules associated with thyroid cancer: microcalcifications, hypoechogenicity, irregular margins or no halo, solid composition, intranodule vascularity, and nodules that are taller than they are wider on a transverse plane.
 No single feature has both high sensitivity and specificity; however, the combination of two or more factors can increase the likelihood of cancer.
 Certain ultrasonographic appearances may also be highly predictive of a benign nodule—a pure cystic nodule is highly unlikely to be malignant.
 A spongiform appearance, defined as an aggregation of multiple microcystic components in more than 50% of the nodule volume, is 99.7% specific for identification of a benign thyroid nodule.
 Although there is a decrease in cancer rate per nodule in patients with multiple nodules, the overall rate of thyroid cancer per patient is similar to that seen in patients with a solitary nodule.

 Thyroid cancer is most often found in the dominant, or largest, nodule in multinodular glands; however, approximately one-third of the cases of cancer are found in nondominant nodules.
 Nodule size is a poor predictor of malignancy, because the likelihood of cancer has been shown to be the same regardless of nodule size.
 Multiple ultrasonographic features other than size need to be considered in determining which nodules are more likely to be malignant and thus should be biopsied, including increased intranodular vascularity, hypoechogenicity of a solid nodule, microcalcifications, or presence of abnormal cervical lymph nodes.
 Patients with multiple thyroid nodules have the same risk of malignancy as those with solitary nodules, and selective FNA biopsy based on suspicious ultrasonographic findings is performed for further diagnosis.